-United continues to expand its partnership with sustainable suppliers to ensure we reduce and reuse as much as we can and recycle whenever possible.
+United continues to expand its partnerships with sustainable suppliers to ensure we reduce our waste footprint as much as possible.

-United continues to partner with Clean the World, an organization that works to prevent millions of hygiene-related deaths every year.
-Since our work together began, United employees have collected more than 175,000 pounds [176,108 pounds] of unused items from our amenity kits since 2016.
-Clean the World redistributes them to those in need, reducing the morbidity rate of hygiene-related illnesses and encouraging vigorous child development.
+We continue to partner with Clean the World, an organization that works to prevent millions of hygiene-related deaths every year.
+As of the end of 2020, United employees have collected more than 175,000 pounds of unused items from our amenity kits since 2016.
+Clean the World redistributes the kits to those in need, reducing the morbidity rate of hygiene-related illnesses and encouraging vigorous child development.

 Recent stories about sustainable products and materials management